-• In section (A)(2), OOGA recommends removing this option due to the lack of clarity of the language such as "insufficient cement placement" and the potential unknown costs of the additional testing.
-This section is also addressed in the plugging plan which makes this addition unnecessary.

-- The Association suggests reverting to the stricken language in (A)(4) and adding "...kill gas flow and achieve a bond..." to remove any subjectivity with the adjectives "adequate" and "high-quality." - In Section (A)(4)(a), "reached a minimum compressive strength of 500 psi" should be changed to "reached its thickening time" to create a clear standard for cement strength. - OOGA recommends removing (A)(4)(b) and (A)(5) because current regulations have proven adequate for Ohio geology when properly applied rather than an API Recommended Practice, which requirements may have no application to our circumstances.
+- In section (A)(2), OOGA recommends removing this option due to the lack of clarity of the language such as "insufficient cement placement" and the potential unknown costs of the additional testing.
+This section is also addressed in the plugging plan which makes this addition unnecessary. - In Section (A)(4)(a), "reached a minimum compressive strength of 500 psi" should be changed to a number lesser than 500 psi to create a more realistic standard for cement strength. - While we appreciate the Division removing (A)(4)(b), section (A)(5) still needs to be stricken because current regulations have proven adequate for Ohio geology when properly applied rather than an API Recommended Practice, which requirements may have no application to our circumstances.